-The loan portfolio with classification status is reviewed periodically and brought to the notice of senior management regarding down gradation, overdue, special mention account (SMA), classified and rescheduled portfolio along with early alert list for their information and guidance.
+The loan portfolio with classification status is reviewed periodically and brought to the notice of Board of Directors of the Bank and senior level management regarding down gradation, overdue, special mention account (SMA), classified and rescheduled portfolio along with early alert list for their information and guidance.
 The Branches are communicated through letters and circulars for implementation of efficient credit risk management in a proper manner including adherence to the Bank's and Bangladesh Bank's rules and regulations.
+They have also been advised to follow the guidelines of comprehensive recovery/collection procedures and systems to keep the sound wealth of credit portfolio of the bank.